Gen 98.7 FM

 PM2FGU, on-air name Gen FM or Gen 98.7 FM, is a contemporary hit radio in Jakarta.
 Gen FM plays around 80% Western Top 40 music and 20% Indonesian Top 40 music.

 History

 The 98.7 FM frequency in Jakarta used to be an Islamic radio station called Er Radio or FMuslim.
-This channel was popular for Quran recital via phone call.
-In 2000, this frequency becomes vacant.
-In the same year, Mahaka Radio Integra (MARI) acquired this station after rebranding of Radio One Jakarta into 101 Jak FM.
+The channel was popular for Quran recital via phone call.
+In 2000, the frequency became vacant in Jakarta.
+In the same year, Mahaka Radio Integra (MARI) acquired the station after the rebranding of Radio One Jakarta into 101 Jak FM.

-The format pushed International Top 40 song, creating rivalry to 88.0 Mustang FM, all 80% Indonesian song radio, and peaking the radio station ranking.
-New programming and professional DJ recruiting, especially DJs from 2000's, paved Gen FM's way into number 1 radio in Jakarta.
+The format pushed International Top 40 songs, creating rivalry to 88.0 Mustang FM, all 80% International song radio, and peaking the radio station ranking.
+New programming and professional DJ recruiting, especially DJs from 2000's, helping Gen FM's way into number 1 radio in Jakarta.